jkobject/CodonUsageBias/README.md

 4/ Using the statistical information on the process and data exploration on the outputted clusters, the next steps shall be defined.

-### Further Ideas revolve around :
+### Further Ideas revolve around:
 Trying to find explanatory statistics of the features that I have as an input using :
  * Autoencoders
  * Linear factor models
  * From the clusters using non linear classifiers that would explain some metadatas that Tobias is gathering.
  * Using more data from other databases.
  * Using other statistics on the codon usages.

+### next development plans would be:
+ * create a REST API using [Biothings](http://docs.biothings.io/)
+ * implement further tests on the full genomes with [Popsc](http://www.chenshiyi.com/popsc.html)

-*repeated with different clustering algorithm and tested with statistical tests
+*repeated with different clustering algorithm and tested with statistical tests*

 ## Usage
 *to come*